Website Manager

 • Once the season begins, there are three games per week.

-6. Practice Locations:
+6. Practice Locations

 • Majors teams typically practice at either BF Day Field or Lower Woodland Fields.

-Juniors Division
+Junior Division

 The Junior Division is specifically designed for players league age 13 and 14.
 Here are the key details about this division:

-1. Field Size:
+1. Field Size

 • Juniors play on a 90-foot diamond, which provides a more challenging and authentic baseball experience.

-2. Minimum Play Requirements:
+2. Minimum Play Requirements

 • Just like in other divisions, there are minimum play requirements to ensure fair participation for all players.

-3. Competition and District Play:
+3. Competition and District Play

 • North Central teams compete against other teams from our district.